davidclass101/softwareEngineeringPractices/README.md

 - **Course Management**: Easily manage your schedule and courses, including viewing of course material.
 - **Notifications**: Stay updated with important announcements and deadlines.
 - **Chat**: Connect with fellow students and collaborate on projects, as well as contact lecturers.

+## TODO

+- [ ] Implement user authentication
+- [ ] Create a dashboard for students to view their courses and grades
+- [ ] Develop a feature for students to view their course timetable and material
+- [ ] Build a notification system for important announcements
+- [ ] Integrate a chat feature for students to communicate with each other and lecturers

 ## Getting Started